Porgramming-Hero-web-course/batch-4-assignment-1-tazim5032/blog-1.md

 ##Example 1

-let userId: string | number;
+let Id: string | number;
-userId = 'A23';
+Id = 'A23';
-userId = 12;
+Id = 12;

-In this example, "userId" is a union type that can hold either a string or a number.
-This allows "userId" to accept both types of values, making it flexible.
-Here, "userId" is first assigned a string "A23" and then a number 12, both of which are valid assignments due to the union type.
+In this example, "Id" is a union type that can hold either a string or a number.
+This allows "Id" to accept both types of values, making it flexible.
+Here, "Id" is first assigned a string "A23" and then a number 12, both of which are valid assignments due to the union type.

 Using union types like this is useful when a variable may need to accommodate multiple types, such as when handling different formats of IDs.